aarsonline/aarsonline.github.io/class1/tyr/REF.md

 Yaremchuk, Anna, et al. "Class I tyrosyl-tRNA synthetase has a class II mode of cognate tRNA recognition."
 The EMBO Journal 21.14 (2002): 3829-3840.

+Jordanova, Albena, et al. "Disrupted function and axonal distribution of mutant tyrosyl-tRNA synthetase in dominant intermediate Charcot-Marie-Tooth neuropathy."
+Nature genetics 38.2 (2006): 197-202.

+Wakasugi, Keisuke, et al. "A human aminoacyl-tRNA synthetase as a regulator of angiogenesis."
+Proceedings of the National Academy of Sciences 99.1 (2002): 173-177.

+Wei, Na, et al. "Oxidative stress diverts tRNA synthetase to nucleus for protection against DNA damage."
+Molecular cell 56.2 (2014): 323-332.

+Cao, Xuanye, et al. "Acetylation promotes TyrRS nuclear translocation to prevent oxidative damage."
+Proceedings of the National Academy of Sciences 114.4 (2017): 687-692.

+Jones, Julia A., et al. "Nuclear translocation of an aminoacyl-tRNA synthetase may mediate a chronic “integrated stress response”."
+Cell Reports 42.6 (2023).

+Sajish, Mathew, and Paul Schimmel.
+"A human tRNA synthetase is a potent PARP1-activating effector target for resveratrol."
+Nature 519.7543 (2015): 370-373.

+Jhanji, Megha, et al. "Cis-and trans-resveratrol have opposite effects on histone serine-ADP-ribosylation and tyrosine induced neurodegeneration."
+Nature Communications 13.1 (2022): 3244.

+Ermanoska, Biljana, et al. "Tyrosyl-tRNA synthetase has a noncanonical function in actin bundling."
+Nature communications 14.1 (2023): 999.

+Morodomi, Yosuke, et al. "Inflammatory platelet production stimulated by tyrosyl-tRNA synthetase mimicking viral infection."
+Proceedings of the National Academy of Sciences 119.48 (2022): e2212659119.